-The Restrict Changes field is used to indicate whether users must have access rights to Change <file name > Restricted Fields for the current file in order to make changes to the field.
-If Restrict Changes is selected, this field will be read-only for users who do not have access rights to Change <file name > Restricted Fields for the current file.
+Include in Conflict Search Include in Contact Search Include on Conflict Report The Restrict Changes field is used to indicate whether users must have access rights to Change <file name> Restricted Fields for the current file in order to make changes to the field.
+If Restrict Changes is selected, this field will be read-only for users who do not have access rights to Change <file name> Restricted Fields for the current file.
 Field restrictions apply when changing an existing record; they do not apply when adding a record.

-Include in Conflict Search These fields are used in Conjunction with the Conflict of Include in Contact Search Interest and Contact Search reports.
-More information on each of these fields can be found on page 67 of this guide.
+These fields are used in Conjunction with the Conflict of Interest and Contact Search reports.
+More information on each of these fields can be found on page 81 of this guide.